chankrrn/WRO-FE-YBR/README.md

 # [`BUILD.md`](BUILD.md)

-`BUILD.md` is intended to allow another team to reproduce the robot using the design files and source code in this repository.
+`BUILD.md` is intended to allow others to reproduce the robot using the design files and source code in this repository.

 It contains: